 Competitively priced, the Accelerated Master’s Program in Systems Engineering offers exceptional value for your investment of time, money, and effort.

 AMP tuition is billed over two calendar years.
 A $1,000 tuition prepayment is required upon your acceptance of our offer of admission to secure your place in the cohort.
 This prepayment applies toward your first tuition bill.
 Tuition is billed in advance in three unequal installments by semester.
 Course registration, billing, certification for G.I.
 Bill benefits, and education loan disbursements are done on the University’s traditional academic schedule by semesters.
-The program of study includes 33 credit hours: 10 three-credit-hour courses plus a three-credit, year-long seminar series.
-For 2017 – 18, comprehensive tuition for each course is $3,900.
-Students or their sponsoring organizations are billed for 3 courses for the summer semester, 3 courses for the fall semester, and 4 courses for the spring semester.
-Three credits for the seminar series are awarded in the spring.
-The seminars are included in the overall costs; they are not billed separately.
-Payments are due upon acceptance, prior to enrollment in May, in August, and in early February of the next calendar year.
+The program of study includes 33 credit hours: 10 three-credit-hour courses plus a one-credit colloquium each term.
+Full-time AMP students are billed by the semester, not by the course or credit hour.
+Payments are due upon acceptance, prior to enrollment in May, in August, and in January of the next calendar year.
+Some students must outline costs on a per course basis in order to receive education benefits through their company’s education assistance program.
+If your employer requires additional information or a particular format, please contact the Program Manager or Administrative Generalist at email@example.com for assistance.

-Many employers subsidize their employees’ educational expenses.
+UVa financial aid for AMP students is in the form of education loans.
 Veterans may use their GI Bill education benefits and are encouraged to apply.
 Information about the VA and UVa GI Bill application processes can be found on the AMP web site’s pages for veterans.
+Many employers subsidize their employees’ educational expenses.
 Some professional and private organizations offer scholarships for graduate study.
 The US Department of Labor maintains a web site where you can browse for scholarships.
-UVa financial aid for AMP students is in the form of education loans.

 The entire cost of the Accelerated Master’s Program can be covered by education loans.
 Graduate students may borrow up to $20,500 in Federal Direct Loans per calendar year.
 Students may augment their Federal Direct Loans with Direct Graduate PLUS loans.
 Loan funds over the amount of tuition will be offered and can be used to pay for travel, lodging if you need to arrive on Thursday, some living expenses, review books, and other education-related expenses.
 Additional loan funds are available for purchase of computers.
 All admitted AMP students qualify for aid.
-Repayment begins six months after graduation and can be spread out over ten years.
+Repayment begins six months after graduation and, under the typical repayment plan, it can be spread out over ten years.

 There are six steps in the process for obtaining education loan funds at UVa:

-- Secure a US Department of Education Personal Identification Number (PIN) at www.pin.ed.gov
+- Secure a US Department of Education Federal Student Aid ID (FSA ID) at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov after October 1.